What Is Basil?

 Sweet basil has a very strong smell and a recognizable flavor.
 Different varieties of basil offer slightly different flavors.
 For instance, lemon basil has a tangy lemon taste, while mint basil has a refreshing minty taste.

 Basil contains many vitamins and minerals, as well as antioxidants such as lutein, zeaxanthin, beta-carotene, and beta-cryptoxanthin.
-Many of basil’s health benefits come from these antioxidants, as well as its essential oils.
-These compounds mostly disappear during the drying process, so opt for fresh basil whenever possible to gain the most benefits.
+Many of its health benefits come from these antioxidants, as well as its essential oils.
+These compounds mostly disappear during the drying process, so opt for fresh basil when possible to gain the most benefits.

 Health benefits of basil include:

+Heart disease prevention.
 The eugenol in basil can block calcium channels, which may help to lower blood pressure.
-The essential oils in the herb can help to lower your cholesterol and triglycerides.
-Basil also contains magnesium, which can help to improve blood flow by allowing muscles and blood vessels to relax.
+Its essential oils can help lower your cholesterol and triglycerides.
+Basil also contains magnesium, which can help improve your blood flow by allowing your muscles and blood vessels to relax.

-Essential oils in basil, including eugenol, linalool, and citronellol, can help to fight inflammation in the body.
-These anti-inflammatory properties can help to lower the risk of inflammatory conditions such as arthritis. heart disease, and bowel issues.
+Reduced inflammation.
+Essential oils in basil, including eugenol, linalool, and citronellol, help fight inflammation in your body.
+These anti-inflammatory properties help lower your risk of inflammatory conditions such as arthritis. heart disease, and bowel issues.

+Protection against infections.
 Basil has antibacterial properties.
-The oils in the herb may help to fight bacteria in people with respiratory, urinary, abdominal, and skin infections.
+Its oils may help fight bacteria if you have respiratory, urinary, abdominal, or skin infections.